wheresrhys/fetch-mock/docs/api.md

         * `headers`: Set the response headers. (`object`)
         * `throws`: If this property is present then a `Promise` rejected with the value of `throws` is returned
         * `sendAsJson`: This property determines whether or not the request body should be JSON.stringified before being sent (defaults to true).
+        * `includeContentLength`: Set this property to true to automatically add the `content-length` header (defaults to false).
     * `Function(url, opts)`: A function that is passed the url and opts `fetch()` is called with and that returns any of the responses listed above (or a `Promise` for any of them)
 * `options`: A configuration object with all/additional properties to define a route to mock
     * `name`: A unique string naming the route.
 Used to subsequently retrieve references to the calls, grouped by name.
 If not specified defaults to `matcher.toString()` *Note: If a non-unique name is provided no error will be thrown (because names are optional, so auto-generated ones may legitimately clash)*